exploring self-realization, sacred personhood, and full humanity

 In other articles I’ve quoted the Guides who say that we learn from the adversity here; from the sometimes harsh polar-opposites; from the negativity that we encounter.
 Earth is a difficult training ground, a stern classroom – it’s meant to be this way, and since there’s no shortage of immature people, the Earth's "schoolhouse" is not likely to go out of business anytime soon; but it’s all temporary, and we’ll graduate from this difficult school, and then we can go home to our “real life” and “real world.”

 In preparation for this writing, I happened to think of one of Jesus’ famous parables, the “wheat and the tares.”
 Today, we don’t know what “tares” are anymore, but think of “wheat and weeds.”
 Jesus used this ill-mixture to represent our present life on Earth.
 We’re just all mixed together right now haphazardly.
-People who are striving to live a good life will have all sorts of lower-consciousness people around them.
+People who are striving to live a good life will have "the 75%," all sorts of lower-consciousness people around them.
 And some of these others are “vicious” as Nicholas said, and some will hurt you if they can.
 These are the “utterly shameless” who prey upon higher-minded ones trying to improve.

 But notice Jesus’ comment: He didn’t say, “We’re going to change things, we’re going to build a better world, and then we’ll all be happy.”
 No, instead he acknowledged the threat of the “weeds” to the “wheat," and essentially said, “We can’t do much about it right now, short of destroying the crop.
 So, just work with it the best you can.
 We have to wait for the harvest, and things will be sorted out then.”